IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 By default, in the production environment, the UID2 SDK for Android makes API calls to a UID2 server in the USA.
 Depending on where your users are based, you might consider choosing a server closer to your users to reduce latency.

-For example, a publisher in Singapore can set the server URL to https://sg.prod.uidapi.com .
+For example, a publisher in Singapore can set the base URL to `https://sg.prod.uidapi.com`.
 This is still the UID2 production environment, but the servers are in Singapore.

-For the list of possible base URLs, see Environments.
+For the list of valid base URLs, see [Environments](../getting-started/gs-environments.md).

-A publisher can also set the base URL to https://global.prod.uidapi.com .
+You can also set the base URL to `https://global.prod.uidapi.com`.
 This URL directs readers to a region geographically close to them, which is ideal if your audience is geographically distributed.

 To specify a different UID2 server, you can change it in the init call:

-For Android:
+#### For Android:

 UID2Manager.init(